sictweb/web222/weeks/week01/README.md

 URLs can only contain a limited set of characters, and anything outside that set has to be *encoded*.
 This includes things like spaces, non-ASCII characters, Unicode, etc.

+##### Working with URLs in JavaScript

-*NOTE*: we'll discuss this again later, but be aware that the Web Platform provides a number of APIs (i.e., functions) you can call from JavaScript to help construct, parse, encode/decode, and work with URLs:
+We'll discuss this again later, but be aware that the Web Platform provides a number of APIs (i.e., functions) you can call from JavaScript to help construct, parse, encode/decode, and work with URLs:

 * [`URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL)
 * [`encodeURIComponent()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)